 Recall that the type of an expression is refined by modifying the TransferResult returned by a visitor method.
-Since the RegexTransfer is updating the type of the run-time test itself, it will update the result type and not the Store
+Since the RegexTransfer is updating the type of the run-time test itself, it will update the result type and not the Store.

 A CFValue is created to hold the type inferred.
-CFValue is a wrapper class for values being inferred by dataflow:
+CFValue is a wrapper class for values being inferred by dataflow: CFValue newResultValue = analysis.createSingleAnnotationValue(regexAnnotation, return new RegularTransferResult<>(newResultValue, result.getRegularStore());

 '''

-CFValue newResultValue = analysis.createSingleAnnotationValue(regexAnnotation, result.getResultValue().getType().getUnderlyingType());
+result.getResultValue().getType().getUnderlyingType());

 '''